hytopiagg/sdk/docs/server.rigidbody.directionfromrotation.md

 ## RigidBody.directionFromRotation property

-The direction from the rotation of the rigid body.
+The direction from the rotation of the rigid body. (-Z identity)

 **Signature:**